-The detector (only 20/20LB) is adapted with Built-In-Test (BIT) capabilities.
-The BIT is continuously performs at predetermined time intervals averaging 60 minutes.
-It performs automatic full-featured test of the detector's internal electric circuits, and checks the radiation sensors and the detector window's cleanliness.
+The detector is adapted with BIT (Built-In-Test only in 20/20UB) capabilities.
+The automatic BIT is performed at predetermined time intervals averaging 60 minutes.
+It performs automatic full-featured test of the detector's internal electrical circuits, checks the radiation sensors and the detector window's cleanliness.

-The BIT circuits will generate response signals to indicate satisfactory operation of the detector or a fault should it be detected during a BIT sequence.
+The BIT circuits will generate response signals to indicate adequate operation of the detector or a fault should it be detected during a BIT sequence.

 The BIT sequence can also be initiated manually by the user at his preference, upon a remote operation from a control unit.